-The EAL4 was chosen to permit a developer to gain maximum assurance from positive security engineering based on good commercial development practices which, though rigorous, do not require substantial specialist knowledge, skills, and other resources.
-EAL4 is the highest level at which it is likely to be economically feasible to retrofit to an existing product line.
-EAL4 is applicable in those circumstances where developers or users require a moderate to high level of independently assured security in conventional commodity TOEs and are prepared to incur sensitive security specific engineering costs.
+The selection of assurance components is based on the underlying PP [CC_PP-0056-V2].
+This Security Target uses the same augmentations as the PP, but chooses a higher assurance level.
+The level EAL5 was chosen to permit a developer to gain maximum assurance from positive security engineering based on good commercial development practices which, though rigorous, do not require substantial specialist knowledge, skills, and other resources.
+EAL5 is the highest level at which it is likely to be economically feasible to retrofit to an existing product line.
+EAL5 is applicable in those circumstances where developers or users require a very high level of independently assured security in conventional commodity TOEs and are prepared to incur sensitive security specific engineering costs.
+Additionally, the requirement of the PP [CC_PP-0056-V2] to choose at least EAL4 is fulfilled.